 "My goal for the pathway is that it becomes much more than a connection between two points – that it becomes an opportunity to get together, to exercise, to explore, to adventure, and to enjoy."

-I live in Mt Pleasant with my wife, son and daughter.
+I live in Christchurch with my wife, son and daughter.
 I love the outdoors and have always been a keen walker – especially on pathways close to the open water.
 Taking strolls on a beach, hiking along ocean cliffs, and exploring sand dunes are my ideas of good clean fun.

 Tim Lindley, Treasurer“Not everyone wants to join a sports team, not everyone can afford a day out in the likes of Akaroa, Hanmer or Castle Hill, not everyone wants to work out in a gym.
 We need healthy recreational facilities that can be enjoyed by…